The use of standards in communicating soil information ensures that:

 - Data are of sufficient quality

-- They are expressed clearly in a form that users and providers can work with.
+- Data are expressed clearly in a form that users and providers can work with.

-ANSIS is able to build on a substantial history of standards developed within the Australian soils community over many decades, in particular the handbooks prepared by the National Committee on Soil and Terrain and related bodies, and issued by CSIRO Publishing.
+ANSIS builds on a substantial history of standards developed within the Australian soils community over many decades, in particular the handbooks prepared by the National Committee on Soil and Terrain and related bodies, and issued by CSIRO Publishing.

 The handbooks provide lists of terms with definitions in the context of various soil observation activities.
 ANSIS has adapted, and in some cases updated, these standards into forms suitable for data exchange.
 These build on some previous implementations, such as the CSIRO National Soil Site Database, however, the ANSIS implementation adopts new information management techniques available for web deployment.